Nebraska Revised Statute 50-1205

 (1) Adopt, by majority vote, procedures consistent with the Legislative Performance Audit Act to govern the business of the committee and the conduct of performance audits;

-(2) Ensure that performance audits done by the committee are not undertaken based on or influenced by special or partisan interests;
+(2) Ensure that performance audits undertaken by the office are not undertaken based on or influenced by special or partisan interests;

 (3) Review performance audit requests and select, by majority vote, agencies or agency programs for performance audit;